-Subsequent Semesters - During coursework students will complete 10 dissertation credits under the guidance of their assigned advisor.
-Following coursework, students must be continuously enrolled with a minimum of one dissertation credit hour per semester (excluding summer) during completion of the dissertation under the direction of their dissertation chair.
+Subsequent Semesters -Following coursework, students must be continuously enrolled with a minimum of one dissertation credit hour per semester (excluding summer) during completion of the dissertation under the direction of their dissertation chair.
 A total of 30 hours of dissertation credit are required for program completion.